 F: What I want students to know is, of course, you are the heart and soul of our business.
 No students, no research.

 You asked me if we’re doing better.
-I think as a community we will do better if we have a student union doing its job to represent students, and to push and shout and be unhappy, and maybe have a demonstration in front of my office.
+I think as a community we will do better if we have a student union doing its job to represent students, and to push and shout and be unhappy and maybe have a demonstration in front of my office.

-That’s what student unions are for.
+That’s what students unions are for.
 Certainly for the last couple of years, there was so much infighting that it was difficult to work with the SFUO, they were elsewhere.
 Now, I hope that we will have a genuine student union (because) it is a very important part of the dynamic of the university campus.

 Your involvement in the past, in terms of responsible investment, climate change, for instance, student rights, sexual violence, mental health — we’ve been pushed around by students, and it’s a very positive thing.

 I do hope that students, politically, will be back on campus.